Alexander-Riedel/kan-mind-backend/README.md

 kanmind-backend/
 ├── auth_app/           # Handles registration, login, user profiles
 ├── kanban_app/         # Boards, tasks, comments
-├── config/             # Django project settings and root URLs ├── db.sqlite3          # Default database (can be changed) └── manage.py           # Django CLI tool
+├── core/               # Django project settings and root URLs ├── db.sqlite3          # Default database (can be changed) └── manage.py           # Django CLI tool
 ```

 ---

-## 🛡️ License
+## ❌ License

-This project is licensed under the MIT License.
+This project is part of a learning exercise at the Developer Akademie.
+There is **no license** associated with this code.

 ---

 ## 🙌 Contributing

-Feel free to fork this repo and contribute via pull requests or issues!
+This repository is for training purposes.
+Contributions are not expected.